Sagebox/Sagebox-rs/README.md

 ![output-collage-widgets](https://user-images.githubusercontent.com/70604831/174466845-3b17fbe1-85bc-43f8-9f38-6dd1e248f8af.png)

-Sagebox has a lot of support for writing widgets, with many pre-made widgets coming soon now that the Alpha release is out.
+Sagebox is designed to provide tools for developing and integrating 3rd-party plug-in controls and widgets — from dials and meters to real-world instruments like LCD panels and oscilloscopes, or any specialized GUI control you want to add to your program.

+- Widgets can be launched from programs using Sagebox and can integrate into existing graphical windows.
-Widgets can be completely standalone and used on their own with just a call, and do not need a GUI interface.
-Anyone can write a widget that can be used as a standalone object for use with any program.
+- Widgets can also be completely standalone and used on their own inside of a console-mode program with just a one function call with no prior use of Sagebox functions.
+- Sagebox will automatically create an environment to support the widget, if necessary.

+The entire Sagebox library is available to help create and develop the Widget, without forcing the program using it itself.

+Widgets can be used in both procedural and event-driven applications, and do not need to follow the same programming model as the application that uses them.

-The above examples are the Color Selector, Dial Example Widget, LCD Example Widget, and Spline Widget.
+Shown above: the Color Selector, Dial Widget, LCD Display Widget, and RGB Spline Widget.

+> See the `plug_in_widgets` examples in the Github project examples

-### Embedding Widgets into Windows
+### Embedding Widgets into Graphical Windows

 ![output-emulation](https://user-images.githubusercontent.com/70604831/174466885-1ac37379-5cb0-4538-83c5-1cefeab58dea.png)

-Widgets can be embedded seamlessly into a window to create a larger GUI-based interface with little code.
+Widgets can be embedded seamlessly into graphical windows to create larger GUI-based interfaces with minimal code.

-The above is an example of using two widgets together to emulate or control an Arduino or other hardware.
+The example above shows two widgets working together to emulate and control an Arduino or other hardware interface.

+The LCD is drawn over a circuit board image, while the Dial Widget sits on a stucco background to simulate placement on an indoor wall.

-When the dial is moved by the user, the LCD reflects the Dial value, which is also printed to the window using different colors to highlight the values.
-The LCD widget is placed on a circuit board image, and the Dial Widget is placed on a stucco background to emulate a wall.
+When the dial is moved, the LCD reflects its value in real time, and the same value is printed to the lower debug window using color-coded text to highlight values.

-A smaller child window is created to show the display, and two buttons are added to start/stop the emulation and quit the program.
-There is also a nice rounded title bar on top.
+The main interface window also uses a custom design with a rounded title bar and integrated graphic, for a more polished appearance than standard OS-provided window and title bar.

 # Fast Real-Time 3-D GPU Graphics <i>(short-term roadmap item)</i>